 NMFS will solicit written technical evaluations from three or more appropriate private and public sector experts (e.g., industry, academia, or governmental experts) to determine the technical merit of the proposal and to provide a rank score of the project based on the criteria described in the Evaluation Criteria section of this document.
-Following completion of the technical evaluation, NMFS will convene a management panel including members of the New England Council, management, and/or other technical experts to review and individually critique the scored proposals to enhance NOAA's understanding of the proposals.
-Initial successful applicants may be required, in consultation with NMFS, to further refine/modify the study methodology as a condition of project approval.
-No consensus recommendations will be made by the management panel members or technical reviewers.
+Following completion of the technical evaluation, NMFS will convene a management review panel, including the Council's RSA Committee, and management and/or other technical experts, to review and individually critique the scored proposals to enhance NOAA's understanding of the proposals.
+Initial successful applicants may be required, in consultation with NMFS, to further refine/modify the research, including the proposed location, as a condition of project approval.
+No consensus recommendations will be made by the management review panel members or technical reviewers.